Thabit AbdulNour

-Thabit Abdulaziz AbdulNour (ثابت عبدالعزيز عبدالنور, 1890 - 1957) was an Iraqi politician, government administrator, and diplomat.
+Thabit Abdulaziz AbdulNour (ثابت عبدالعزيز عبدالنور, 1890 - 1957) was an Iraqi politician, a government administrator, and a diplomat.
 He was elected twice to the Council of Representatives of Iraq to represent the Christians of Mosul during the monarchy's rule.
 He served as the first director of oil in the Iraqi government, and as a diplomat in London, Great Britain, Jeddah, Saudi Arabia, and Sanaa, Yemen.

 Early life and education

 Thabit AbdulNour was born in 1890 in Mosul, the son of Abdulaziz AbdulNour and Ameena Kassab.
 He studied in the Dominican missionary school and the Royal High School in Mosul.
 In 1913, he traveled to Istanbul, Turkey to study law.

 Activism

 AbdulNour returned to Mosul in 1914 and formed the Al-Alam (the Flag) organization to promote Arab nationalism.
 In 1915, when the Ottoman authorities discovered his activities, they captured him and his cousin, Bashir AbdulNour and put them on trial.
 At the trial Thabit was found guilty and was ordered to prison but his cousin was released.
 However, he managed to escape to Syria after short time in prison.
 He later joined the Arab Revolt, led by Sharif Hussein bin Ali in Al-Hijaz.
 Later, AbdulNour joined King Faisal, King of Syria in Damascus and participated in the Iraqi Congress that was held in Damascus and called for Prince Abdulla bin Al-Hussein to be installed as King of Iraq.
 When Faisal was removed by the French Army, AbdulNour left Syria and went to Paris for some time.
 In 1921, he joined King Faisal again in Iraq, when Faisal was installed as King of Iraq.
 In 1922, he and others founded the Scientific Institute in Baghdad that tackled the issue of illiteracy in the newly established Kingdom of Iraq by opening classes to educate the population.
 Within a year, these classes were held in cities all over Iraq.
-In 1923, AbdulNour was a partner in a big agricutlture project to caltivate cotton on a large scale in Iraq in two areas but appearantly the project failed due to the technical difficulties of introducing new crops on such a large scale and due to the hugh amount of irrigation water required which was not available at that time.
+In 1923, AbdulNour was a partner in a big agriculture project to cultivate cotton on a large scale in Iraq in two areas but apparently the project failed due to the technical difficulties of introducing new crops on such a large scale and due to the huge amount of irrigation water required which was not available at that time.